 I’ve been looking for a particular houseplant with interesting bronze crinkly leaves.
 I didn’t know what it was called.
-I have finally found it and it is called the Friendship Plant because it is so easy to propagate and share with friends.
+I have finally found it.
+It is called the Friendship Plant because it is easy to propagate and share with friends.

 What is Friendship Plant?

 Friendship plant (Pilea involucrata) is a tropical plant native to Central and South America.
-It grows on the edges of the tropical forests so it is no surprise that these plants need high humidity like their native habitat.
+It grows on the edges of the tropical forests so these plants need a lot of humidity like their native habitat.
 They are frequently grown in terrariums which mimic their very humid home.

 These plants are hardy in zones 11 and 12 so you will only see them growing here in the US as a houseplant.
 The plants aren’t large, 6 – 12 inches high and 6- 12 inches wide, but they have a tendency to sprawl.
 Regular pruning keeps them bushy and attractive.